LearnersGuild/partners/Guiding-Principles/Mission-Statement.md

 ## Complementary Missions

 There are many other purposes and missions that allign with ours.
-As we work towards a dignified livelihood for everyone we hope that we can also contribute in small part to:
+As we work towards a dignified livelihood for everyone, we acknowledge and value the intersection of this work with many other issues, and hope that we can support the movements towards...

 - Diversifying the tech industry
 - Economic justice